katholt/reddog-nf/README.md

     - pass the data forward
 * Conditionally execute phylogeny process
     - on the basis of having n or more isolates
-* Check we have input read sets
-    - create different channel to check the first item
 * Probably can remove mapped flag check in `get_reads_mapped.awk`
     - was previously passing unfiltered bam
 * For `get_snp_sites.awk`, check that the input ref and alt allele can be the same (i.e. not use of '.')